yegor256/blog/_drafts/_tasking.md

     I'm trying to solve this by writing this very blog post.

-There could be something else, but this is a more or less exhaustive list of problems we were faced to.
+There could be something else, but this is a more or less exhaustive list of problems we were faced with.

 ## Where micro-tasking didn't work?

 Obviously, any approach has its pros and cons.
-Microtasking seems to be the most effective management paradigm for us.
+Micro-tasking seems to be the most effective management paradigm for us.
 However, it's not applicable everywhere, according to our experience.
 There are territories where we failed to apply it.